 The sandstone consists largely of subangular to subrounded quartz grains, but orthoclase, microcline, and albite grains occur in combined amounts of 10 to 15 percent.
 Chert and heavy-mineral grains are accessory.
 Considerable quantities of interstitial clay and numerous clay pellets occur in places, especially near the base of some of the sandstone lenses.
 Fossil wood, carbonaceous matter, and saurian bones occur locally.

-The Salt Wash sandstone member ranges from 280 to 350 feet in thickness and, unlike the underlying formations, does not thin along the flanks of the Paradox Valley anticline.
+The Salt Wash sandstone member ranges from 28 to 370 feet in thickness.
 Local changes in thickness of as much as 30 feet are common.

 Brushy Basin shale member